oracle-samples/oracle-db-examples/javascript/nashorn/ReadMe-JavaScript-OJVM.md

 DbmsJavaScript.run("hello.js");

-c) Running JavaScript in the Database using the javax.script API This approach (4 steps) gives you more flexibility specifically for functions returning a value and taking a variable number of parameters.
+c) Running JavaScript in the Database using the javax.script API This approach consists in 4 simple steps (described hereafter) and gives you more flexibility, specifically for functions or procedures accepting a variable number of parameters and/or returning value(s).
 Notes: The direct invocation of Nashorn classes is restricted in Oracle JVM.
 All scripting mode extensions are disabled in Oracle JVM.

-## Invoking JavaScript in the database using the javax.script API requires the following steps:
+## Steps for invoking JavaScript in the database using the javax.script API
 * **Instantiate a script manager** import javax.script.*;
 import java.net.*;